greenbone/gvm-libs/README.md

 need to be discussed with the development team via the [issues section at github](https://github.com/greenbone/gvm-libs/issues) first.

+Before creating a pull request, it is recommended to check the formatting for source code and cmake files.

 ### Code style and formatting

-Before creating a pull request, it is recommended to run the following command:
+All C source and header files are formatted using [clang-format](https://clang.llvm.org/docs/ClangFormat.html).
+To install clang-format on a Debian based system the following command can be
+used:

+    sudo apt install clang-format

+To format all C source and header files run the command:

     make format